Far Cry 6: Reception

 Rachel Weber from GamesRadar+ wrote that "Far Cry 6 feels like the turning point for a series in transition.
 Everything you know and love about it is still there [...] but the small changes that have been made have a big impact on the overall experience", such as the main character being visible in cutscenes.
 Eurogamer outlined in their review: "There's plenty that's familiar about the latest entry in Ubisoft's open world shooter, but that doesn't stop it being a blast."

 Conversely, Polygon's Diego Arguello said that Far Cry 6 "is a waste of potential", criticizing its Latin American stereotypes and feeling it fumbled any attempt at saying something meaningful despite the game's overt political theme, citing an instance "in which you rescue refugees by using a weapon that plays Macarena while you're aiming down its sights".
 Writing for Vice, Matthew Gault criticized and described the game as "creatively and morally bankrupt", noting his article "isn't a review" because he could not continue playing it.
 Screen Rant's Alex Santa Maria and Kotaku's Zack Zwiezen both criticized Far Cry 6 for being too similar to its predecessors.
+The game has also been criticized for including a cockfighting minigame.

 Sales

-The PlayStation 4 version of Far Cry 6 was the second bestselling retail game during its first week of release in Japan, with 34,219 physical copies being sold.
-The Playstation 5 version sold 16,686 physical copies in Japan throughout the same week, making it the third bestselling retail game in the country.
+In Japan, the PlayStation 4 version of Far Cry 6 was the second best-selling retail game during its first week of release, with 34,219 physical units being sold.
+The PlayStation 5 version sold 16,686 physical units in the same week, making it the third best-selling retail game in the country.
+It went on to become the 11th best-selling game in 2021 in the US.